DaviBrancol/gronda-dashboard/README.md

 <br />
 <br />

+## About the API

+I have found some flaws for this request payload of time_unit and time_unit_count, since you would need many front-end logics for calculating this month weeks or this quarter months and so on.
+It would be prefarable to pass an date range for the API, such as
+20210101 to 20210601.
+This would make both SQL, API and also the front-end logic pretty easier.

 ## Installation

 I recommend you to use the package manager yarn, but you may also use npm.